gautamnaik1994/E-com-Price-Optimization/README.md

 | Ps3                        | Competitor3 product rating                                                                    |
 | Fp3                        | Competitor3 freight price                                                                     |
 | Lag_price                  | Previous month price of the product.                                                          |

+**Recommendations**

+- Pricing Strategy

+  - In terms of pricing strategy, the Price Elasticity to Demand strategy seems most effective.
+This strategy is completely based on customer demand and reaction to change in price.
+  - In this strategy, we have only changed the prices of products that are Inelastic, i.e. the products who change in price does not affect customer demand.
+  - This also resulted in higher sales for all the months.

+- Product Related

+  - Holidays are extremely important.
+Months with higher number of holidays have higher sales.
+  - Due to higher number of customers during holidays, new products can be introduced to increase awareness.
+  - Product description length should be around 1000 characters.